devMikeFrancis/digital-movie-poster/README.md

 -   Show content ratings, processing logos, audience ratings
 -   Random order or drag-and-drop ordering
 -   Fade in/out or vertical slide transitions
--   Pull posters from Plex and Jellyfin and show currently playing
+-   Sync posters from Plex, Kodi and Jellyfin and show currently playing
 -   Automatically fill in data using IMDB ID
 -   Control settings such as playing speed, transition speed, etc ...
 -   Control display power using HDMI-CEC control